ifpanalytics/Ifp.Analyzers/README.md

         public AwesomeService(ILogger logger)
         {
             _Logger = logger; // <- _Logger becomes Logger.
-Assignments to the backing field are taken into account.
+Assignments to the backing field are renamed.
             _Logger.Log("Constructor called"); // <- _Logger this will not be renamed to Logger.
         }